54 Words Even Smart People Mispronounce

 How to pronounce FORTE

 If you’re discussing someone’s “forte,” as in a strength, the “e” is silent.
 “Fortay” is correct only if you’re using it as a musical term.
+Don’t miss the 30 most beautiful words in the English language.

 How to pronounce ERR